leondelee/cervical_abnormality/data_annotation/README.md

 Run

     python main.py

+Make sure that images are of ".jpg" type.

 Type "1" in the input box, which means the pictures to be handled situate in the folder ".\Images\001".
-Corresponding Json files can be found in the folder "\Labels\001"
+Corresponding Json files can be found in the folder "\Labels\001".

 ## Changing Logs
 ### 2019/01/22